ayfal/focus-pulse/Document version/README.md

 ## **1. Download the VBA files**

-Download all files from the `FocusPulse/word-vba` folder:
+Download these files from this folder:

 * `InitializerForm.frm`
 * `InitializerForm.frx`
 * `Module1.bas`
 * `ThisDocument.txt`

-Keep them together in the same folder.

 ---